coguardio/coguard_openai_rule_auto_generation_research/README.md

 all of the possible configurations for each individual piece of software and may not include the inter-connectivity between components.
-Additionally these policies and rule-sets are not maintained with current software updates due their the challenges, and do not include many of the commonly used server software in their policies.
+Additionally these policies and rule-sets are not maintained with current software updates due the complexity and challenges of rule maintenance, and do not include many of the commonly used server software in their policies.
 This is creating a false sense of security in having completed a configuration scan, but with unknown risks.